codurance/site/src/_posts/2020-01-14-fear-driven-development.md

 You arrive for work one day and your manager (if you have one) informs you there is a requirement for something to be changed on system x.
 The name system x rings a bell, was it from a water cooler chat last week?
 You know what's coming.
 They ask who would like to volunteer to implement this change in the dark and mysterious system x.
-So like the good person you are, put your hand up and announce "I will!".
+So like the good person you are, you raise your hand and announce "I will!".
 Everyone is staring at you, in envy of your bravery.

 You now wonder what you have got yourself into, and soon you will find out.

+After you clone the project, you search in vain for a README, this search continues as you tell yourself "there must be something to tell me about this system".
+Well sadly for you there isn't, this project was finished two years ago and the third party who built it left immediately.
 ### New to the team
 ### Lack of context
 ### Pressure from others